terra-money/docs/docs/dapps/tutorial/implementation.md

 ### Message Definition

-To support queries against our contract for data, we'll have to define both a `QueryMsg` format (which represents requests), as well as provide the structure of the query's output -- `BalanceResponse` in this case.
+To support queries against our contract for data, we'll have to define both a `QueryMsg` format (which represents requests), as well as provide the structure of the query's output -- `BalanceResponse` and `ConfigResponse` in this case.
 We must do this because `query()` will send back information to the user through JSON in a structure and we must make the shape of our response known.

 ```rust
 // src/msg.rs